MabeDiaby/express-apis-json/README.md

 Before we can do anything, we need to actually make express work and listen for requests.

+Lets make a new directory, install and initiate Express, and then make 3 directories: models, views, and controllers.

 In your `index.js` file add this below the requires:

 ```js